 - measure traffic and usage patterns;

-- understand how users interact with our websites and Services; and
+- understand how users interact with our websites and Services;

 You can manage cookies through your browser settings and, where available, through cookie or consent tools on our websites.
 Blocking certain cookies may affect functionality.